 Springerle Cookie Recipe:

 1/2 teaspoon anise oil or 1 teaspoon anise extract

-Lightly flour your springerle rolling pin; set aside.
+Lightly flour your springerle rolling pin (see photo below); set aside.

 On a lightly floured board, knead the dough a few time (the dough will be sticky at first, so knead in just enough flour to make it manageable).
 You want the dough just firm enough not to stick in the mold.
 On large molds or very intricate molds, also lighty dust them with flour.
 Use your pastry brush to get the excess flour from the details in the mold.
 This helps get a clearer image.

 Using a standard Rolling Pin, roll into a rectangle about 1/2-inch thick (be carful not to roll the dough too thin).

 Using a sharp knife, cut cookies apart and trim off outside edges.
 Place cookies on your prepared cookie sheets.

 Place cookies on your prepared cookie sheets.
 Let cookies stand, uncovered, at least 12 hours to dry.
 Sometimes they may need to dry as long as 36 hours before baking.
 NOTE: Drying preserves the image during baking.

 When ready to bake: